 Differences between 2-ply, 4-ply, and 6-ply cashmere

 Cashmere is an exceptional material, renowned for its softness, warmth, and timeless elegance.
-But behind this generic term lie many technical subtleties that directly influence a garment's comfort, durability, and price.
+But behind this generic term lie many technical subtleties that directly influence the comfort, durability, and price of a garment.
 Among these, the notion of "ply" is essential.
-What does a 2-ply, 4-ply, or 6-ply cashmere actually mean?
+What does 2-ply, 4-ply, or 6-ply cashmere actually mean?
 What is the best option for you depending on the season and use?

-In this article, we will explain in detail the differences between these types of knits, to help you better understand cashmere quality and choose the ideal piece for your wardrobe.
+In this article, we explain in detail the differences between these types of knits, to help you better understand the quality of cashmere and choose the ideal piece for your wardrobe.

-1. Understanding the concept of "ply" in cashmere
+1. Understanding the notion of "ply" in cashmere

-When we talk about "2-ply," "4-ply," or "6-ply," we are not referring to the number of sweaters but rather to the way the yarn is woven.
-Cashmere yarn is obtained by spinning the fibers from the down of the Capra Hircus goat.
+When we talk about "2-ply", "4-ply", or "6-ply", we are not referring to the number of sweaters but rather to the way the yarn is woven.
+Cashmere yarn is obtained by spinning fibers from the down of the Capra Hircus goat.
 These yarns can then be twisted and assembled to create different thicknesses:

-- 4-ply cashmere: two 2-strand yarns are twisted together, resulting in a denser and thicker knit.
+• 4-ply cashmere: two 2-strand yarns are re-twisted together, resulting in a denser and thicker knit.

 The difference therefore lies in the density and thickness of the knit.
-The higher the ply count, the warmer, heavier, and more resistant the garment will be.
+The higher the ply count, the warmer, heavier, and more durable the garment will be.

 2. 2-ply cashmere: fineness and lightness

 2-ply cashmere is the most common in high-end collections.
-Light and refined, it offers a soft and fluid drape, ideal for mid-season sweaters and pieces worn next to the skin.
+Light and refined, it offers a soft and fluid drape, ideal for mid-season sweaters and pieces to be worn directly on the skin.

 Advantages:

-- Versatility: suitable for V-neck sweaters, round-neck sweaters, or light cardigans.
+• Versatility: suitable for V-neck, crew-neck sweaters, or light cardigans.

 Limitations:

-In summary, 2-ply cashmere is perfect if you are looking for a soft, fine garment that is easy to layer and suitable for everyday use.
+In summary, 2-ply cashmere is perfect if you are looking for a soft, thin garment that is easy to layer and suitable for everyday use.

 3. 4-ply cashmere: balance between warmth and durability